 You know, we know politicians lie all the time, but using a phony dossier to lie takes it up another notch or two.

-But then also that becomes the basis of a warrant to spy on Hillary Clinton in the midst of a political campaign, and if she won, then spy on her incoming administration.
+But then also that becomes the basis of a warrant to spy on Hillary Clinton in the midst of a political campaign.

-Imagine if all of that happened in reverse, Jay Seculo, what would the reaction in the media in the country be in the Democratic Party be?
+What would the reaction in the media and the country be and the Democratic Party be?

-The exact opposite of what that media reaction right now is here's what they're doing on the other networks.
+The exact opposite of what that media reaction right now is.

 They're trying to not really talk about the substance of what has transpired here, but rather the Democrats haven't gotten out their side of the story.

-But uh here's what I say.
+But here's what I say.

 Let's just look at what is the dossier was utilized for a FISA warrant.